Anuja-19/Snippets/README.md

 Feel free to share it with your friends.

-This is an initiative to create a coders community, if you wish to be a part of core team, please reach out to me on linkedin - https://www.linkedin.com/in/anuja-dhole-078099190/ .
+This is an initiative to create a coders community.
+If you wish to be a part of core team, please reach out to me on linkedin - https://www.linkedin.com/in/anuja-dhole-078099190/ .